MicrosoftDocs/azure-docs/articles/search/search-data-sources-gallery.md

 by [Accenture](https://www.accenture.com)

-The Database Server connector crawlscontent from a Relational Database server, scanning all databases on the server and extracting rows and table information.
+The Database Server connector crawls content from a Relational Database server, scanning all databases on the server and extracting rows and table information.

 [More details](https://contentanalytics.digital.accenture.com/display/aspire40/Database+Server+Connector)